JAMESG555/Reading/README.md

 # Business
 - [ ] The Lean Startup - Eric Ries
+- [x] Ethics and the Conduct of Business: Pearson New International Edition - John R. Boatright

 # Software
 - [ ] The Essence Of Software: Why Concepts Matter For Great Design - Daniel Jackson